waleed-kotib/VC_Proj/contrib/tablelist/README.txt

 and "tk_library" variables, respectively.

-To install Tablelist on UNIX, "cd" to the desired directory and unpack the distribution file "tablelist4.0.tar.gz":
+To install Tablelist on UNIX, "cd" to the desired directory and unpack the distribution file "tablelist4.1.tar.gz":

-    gunzip -c tablelist4.0.tar.gz | tar -xf -
+    gunzip -c tablelist4.1.tar.gz | tar -xf -

-This command will create a directory named "tablelist4.0", with the subdirectories "demos", "doc", "images", and "scripts".
+This command will create a directory named "tablelist4.1", with the subdirectories "demos", "doc", "images", and "scripts".

-On Windows, use WinZip or some other program capable of unpacking the distribution file "tablelist4_0.zip" into the directory "tablelist4.0", with the subdirectories "demos", "doc", "images", and "scripts".
+On Windows, use WinZip or some other program capable of unpacking the distribution file "tablelist4_1.zip" into the directory "tablelist4.1", with the subdirectories "demos", "doc", "images", and "scripts".

-Note that the directory "images" and the file "tablelistEdit.tcl" in the "scripts" directory are only needed for applications making use of interactive cell editing.
-Similarly, the file "tablelistMove.tcl" in the same directory is only needed for applications invoking the "move" or "movecolumn" tablelist command.
+Note that the file "tablelistEdit.tcl" in the "scripts" directory is only needed for applications making use of interactive cell editing.
+Similarly, the file "tablelistMove.tcl" in the same directory is only required for scripts invoking the "move" or "movecolumn" tablelist command.
+Finally, the file "tablelistThemes.tcl" is only needed for applications using the package Tablelist_tile (see next section).

 Next, you should check the exact version number of your Tcl/Tk distribution, given by the "tcl_patchLevel" and "tk_patchLevel"